Insurance for the Everest Base Camp Trek: What You Need and Why

 Secondly, ensure it covers the cost of trip cancelation or interruption due to unforeseen circumstances such as bad weather or an unexpected illness.
 Thirdly, you may want to add coverage for delayed baggage – if your bags are delayed more than 24 hours, this coverage can help refund you for any additional costs incurred.

-Finally, ensure that the policy includes higher operating costs at high altitudes, such as those experienced during an Everest Base Camp trek.
+Finally, ensure that the policy remains valid at high altitude, covering activity up to at least 5,500 metres for an Everest Base Camp trek.
 With this coverage, you may be able to get the help you need if something goes wrong when you're on the mountain.
 So, do your research and make sure you're covered!

 How to Read and Compare Policy Documents Before Purchasing?